 Request-Response

+6.4.2 Data Exchange Entities

-6.4.1.1 Subscribe-Publish-Notify Data Exchange
+6.4.2.1 Subscribe-Publish-Notify Data Exchange

+6.4.2.1.1 Overview

 This data exchange pattern permits AEs to subscribe to publication resources.
 When an AE publishes data to a specific publication resource, the AEs that have subscribed to the publication resource are notified of the publication by receiving the published data.

-6.4.1.1.1 Supporting Rules
+6.4.2.1.2 Supporting Rules

+6.4.2.1.2.1 Overview

 A publication resource is an entity that represents the mechanism used by underlying publish and subscribe protocols which represent one or more queues in the underlying protocol.
 A publication resource in the data exchange service provides capabilities to reference one or more queues in the underlying protocol using a tree mechanism where wildcards are placed to represent all elements of the tree branch or leaf.

-6.4.1.1.1.1 Publication Resources
+6.4.2.1.1.2 Publication Resources